-Samsung Galaxy S20 vs Galaxy S10: What You Need to Know
+Samsung Galaxy S20 vs Galaxy S10: Which One to Buy?

 Galaxy S20 Release Date & Price

 And finally, perhaps the most important question for you us “when can I buy the Galaxy S20?” and how much will it cost?
 The Galaxy S10 is still a great option, on sale all the time, and you can buy it right here.
-However, we strongly think you should wait for the Galaxy S20, or once it arrives, choose it over last year’s model.
+Samsung pulled an Apple, too, and lowered the price of last years model across the board.

-The Galaxy S20 launch event will take place on February 11th, with a release date later in the month or the first few days of March.
-That means we’ll have all the details and open pre-orders in just a few weeks.
+The Galaxy S20 release date is March 6th, and you’ll have to save up your pennies to buy one.
+Here’s how much they cost, although most people will just make monthly payments to a carrier for it.

-With a big screen and all those cameras don’t expect it to be cheap.
-That said, the smallest regular Galaxy S20 should be more affordable than you thought.
+As a comparison, the Galaxy S10 was $899 when it came out in 2019, so these have a big premium for the features offered.
+That said, Samsung is now asking only $749 for the Galaxy S10, and $849 for the bigger Galaxy S10+, making it potentially the best phone to buy right now.

 Final Thoughts